OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ![Monitoring console logs through Xcode](Images/Chapters/0x06b/device_console.png)

-You can also connect to the device shell as explained in **Accessing the Device Shell**, install socat via apt-get and run the following command:
+You can also connect to the device shell as explained in "Accessing the Device Shell", install socat via apt-get and run the following command:

 ```shell
 iPhone:~ root# socat - UNIX-CONNECT:/var/run/lockdown/syslog.sock